TeraliSMP/.github/personal_checklist.md

 # To do
 ## Server optimization
-- **Re-adjust vanilla tweaks datapacks and add them to this list**
-- Checkout Phillip's ruin mod instead of datapack
-- Use [qraftyfield](https://modrinth.com/datapack/qraftyfied) instead of qrafty japanese villages
 - No more structure mods for now, focusing on features/QoL
+- Make fences sitable
+- LuckPerms
 ## Fix
 -
 -
 -